ARTIST

 Richard Green

-I now live in Medway, Kent, UK, but my formative years were spent to the south of London, between Morden and Sutton, and I would often cycle to one of the footbridges at the south-west end of Wimbledon Station and enjoy the steam hauled main line trains thundering underneath me.
+I now live in Medway, Kent, UK, but my formative years were spent to the south of London, between Morden and Sutton.
+I would often cycle to one of the footbridges at the south-west end of Wimbledon Station and enjoy the steam hauled main line trains thundering underneath me.
 I also visited the Talyllyn and Ffestiniog railways while on holiday with my parents in the early sixties.

 Princess Charlotte